prasannax1/starships/README.md

 The *White Owl* is a bird of prey but it is also a curious bird.
 Accordingly this class of ships has better defences and offences than a *Magpie*, and better sensors than a *Vulture*.

-Unlike the other ships on this page, the *White Owl* is not used as a member of the *Aviary* "fleet".
-The *White Owl* is meant to carry out independent missions, and only uses the *Aviary* for its transwarp engine.
+Unlike the other ships on this page, the *White Owl* is not used as a member of the *Exodus* "fleet".
+The *White Owl* is meant to carry out independent missions, and only uses the *Exodus* for its transwarp engine.

 ### Structure